Faith, South Dakota: Education

 Faith Public Schools are part of the Faith School District (South Dakota).
 The Faith School District has two elementary schools, one middle school, and one high school.
 Students attend Faith High School.

 Infrastructure

-The Faith Municipal Building, designed by U.L Freed, is listed on the National Register of Historic Places.
+The Faith Municipal Building, designed by U. L. Freed, is listed on the National Register of Historic Places.

 Transportation

 Faith is accessed from U.S. Route 212 and South Dakota Highway 73.
 The nearest commercial airports are located at Pierre, the state capital, and Rapid City, the major market city of the region, located 100 mi to the southwest.
 The railroad was constructed in 1910 and abandoned in the 1960s; there is presently no scheduled passenger bus service or freight service to the city.

-Region

-Faith is located in the West River region of South Dakota, that section of the state located west of the Missouri River, and in the Northern Great Plains, on a ridge dividing the Cheyenne River to the south and the Grand River and its major tributary, the Moreau River to the north (both are tributaries of the Missouri).
-Faith is the center of a vast cattle and sheep ranching area, and is the community center for hundreds of scattered ranchsteads.
-It is located in the extreme northeast corner of Meade County, South Dakota's largest: it is approximately 100 miles (160 km) to Sturgis, the county seat.
-It is also located immediately west of the boundary of the Cheyenne River Indian Reservation, home to several Lakota bands organized into the Cheyenne River Sioux Tribe or CRST.
-The region is well known for deer hunting and also offers pheasant, elk, and recently, prairie mountain lion hunting.
-A small reservoir, Durkee Lake, is approximately three miles south and offers a local recreation venue, with its boating, fishing, golf course, beach, and camping.